openframeworks/ofBook/chapters/memory/chapter.md

 b2.pos.set(30,30);
 ```

 Notice how, in the case of Java, we have used `new` for the first ball but not for the second.
 That's because in Java, everything that is an object is a pointer in the heap.
-So when we do `b2 = b1`we are actually turning b2 into a reference to b1, and when we later change b2, we are also changing b1.
+So when we do `b2 = b1` we are actually turning `b2` into a reference to `b1`, and therefore when we later change `b2`, we are also changing `b1`.

-In C++, instead when we do `b2 = b1`, we are actually copying the values of the variables of b1 into b2.
-Because of this, we still have 2 different variables instead of a reference.
-When we modify b2, b1 stays the same.
+In C++, instead when we do `b2 = b1`, we are actually copying the values of the variables of `b1` into `b2`.
+Because of this, we have two different variables instead of one variable and one reference.
+When we modify `b2`, `b1` stays the same.

-In both languages the `=` means copy the value of the right side into the variable on the left side of the `=`.
+In both languages the `=` means copy the value on the right side into the variable on the left side.
 The difference is that in Java, an object is really a pointer to an object.
 The contents of `b1` or `b2` are not the object itself, but it's memory address.
-In c++ b1 actually contains the object itself. **[BD: Most of this paragraph is redundant to what you've already said.]**
+In C++ b1 actually contains the object itself. **[BD: Most of this paragraph is redundant.
+You've already already said most of it in the paragraphs above.]**

 This is more or less what memory would look like in Java and C++:

 ![Objects Java C](images/objects_java_c.svg "")

-As you can see in C++, objects in memory are just all of their member variables one after another.
-When we make an object variable equal to another, by default, c++ copies all the object to the left side of the equal operator.
+As you can see in C++, objects in memory are just all of their member variables contiguously laid out one after another.
+When we make an object variable equal to another, by default, C++ copies the entire object to the left side of the equal operator.

 Now what would happen if we have a class like: